neil-lindquist/neil-lindquist.github.io/projects.md

 An implementation of Trilinos's Petra Object Model in Julia.
 The project is trying to understand how well Julia works for distributed, high performance computing.

+* [JuliaPetra.jl](github.com/collegeville/JuliaPetra.jl) - The implementation, submitted for addition to the official package registry
 * Obtaining Performance from a Julia-Implementation of Trilinos Data Librairies - presenting at the 2019 SIAM Conference on Computational Science and Engineering
 * JuliaPetra: An Implementation of the Petra Object Model in Julia - writing with [Dr. Mike Heroux](https://maherou.github.io/)
 * [TypeStability.jl](github.com/collegeville/typestability.jl) - A Julia package to automate type stability checks